Foxboro native comes full circle with hometown screening of his short film

 As he grew older, Sulham briefly pushed these passions to the side, instead convincing himself that he needed to focus on doing something more conventional.

-But, his desire to create never quite went away, and in his 20s he once again decided to indulge his passion, this time by moving to Los Angeles.
+But, Sulham’s desire to create never quite went away, and in his 20s, he once again decided to indulge his passion, this time by moving to Los Angeles.

 “When that move went belly-up, I moved back to New England,” he said.
 “I had no money, though, so I stayed in a relative’s pool shed for a year.
 It was in that shed that I had an aha moment.